 The last category of damages you will need to value is your intangible losses.
 These losses include your physical pain, emotional distress, diminished quality of life, and other damages that do not have a monetary value.
 These damages are difficult to put a price on, but they are essential not to overlook.

 Some states limit the amount of non-economic damages you can recover in certain types of personal injury cases.
 If you partner with a lawyer on your case, they can explain these rules to you.
-They will also value your intangible damages based on conventions within the civil system.
+They will also value your intangible damages based on the standards generally used in your jurisdiction.

 Meet with an Attorney to Ensure Your Settlement Offer Is Fair